 Save the style as a Global Style

 You should do this only after you customize the "Background Section" element, as described below, using the "Main Options" from the left sidebar.
 When you are satisfied with the way the "Background Section" element looks, you can save its style for later use.

-In order to do that, click on the "Save as Global Style" option (file and globe icon) next to the field from the "Section Template" section:
+In order to do that, click on the "Save as Global Style" option (file and globe icon):

 This will open a drop-down with the help of which you can save the style:

-All you have to do here is to give a name for this style (write it in the "Background Section Style Name" field) and then click on the "Apply" button.
+All you have to do here is to give it a name and then click on the "Apply" button.

 After this is done, the style of the "Background Section" element will be saved as "global", thus you will be able to apply it on any other background section from the same page, or other pages of your website, that you edit with Thrive Architect.

 Apply a specific style

 If you have used the "Background Section" element before and you have saved specific styles for it, then you have the possibility to re-use these on your current element as well.
 In order to do that, click on the downwards pointing arrow from the "Section Template" section in the left sidebar:

 If you have previously saved a style for a "Background Section" element, then that style will be available in the "Global Styles" section of the drop-down:

 In order to use it, simply click on the respective style and then on the "Apply" button:

 Once you do this, the style that you have selected will be applied to your "Background Section".

 2. Main options